QoifoQ/linyiqi.github.io/_pages/publications.md

 ## Ongoing Project
 - - -
+* On the estimation of endogenous treatment effects with included exogenous variables.
 * Reinforcement learning with high-dimensional Q-learning and endogenous reward.
-* On the robust treatment effect through invalid intrumental varibles.

 ## Preprint